spslater/obsidian-cursor-location-plugin/README.md

   - `Full Selection`: Shows the range of the selection (`ch:line -> ch:line`).
       This will display a range that may go from later in the document to earlier if the selection is dragged backwards.
-- `Range Seperator`: String to seperate the beginning and end of a selection when `Selection Mode` is set to `Full Selection`.
+- `Range Separator`: String to separate the beginning and end of a selection when `Selection Mode` is set to `Full Selection`.
 Consecutive whitespace is squashed to 1 space (per HTML rules).
 - `Display as Percent`: Displays percent thru the document instead of what line